tsosi-org/api-use-cases/README.md

 ## API's structure

-* **entities**: it includes all the infrastructures and organizations that have contributed to them
+* **entities**: It includes all the infrastructures and organizations that have contributed to them

 `https://tsosi.org/api/entities/all?format=json`

-* **transfers**: it contains all the financial transfers that have taken place between entities
+* **transfers**: It contains all the financial transfers that have taken place between entities

 `https://tsosi.org/api/transfers/?format=json`

-* **currencies**: the different currencies implemented in the TSOSI app
+* **currencies**: The different currencies implemented in the TSOSI app

 `https://tsosi.org/api/currencies?format=api`

-* analytics: it contains aggregated transfers by countries and by year.
+* **analytics**: It contains aggregated transfers by country and by year

 `https://tsosi.org/api/analytics?format=json`